In this article we explore different reasons for why babies sometimes cry in their sleep and some different methods of soothing them.

 As you’ve probably noticed, babies don’t sleep in the same way as children or adults.
-Not only do they sleep for longer overall, and in shorter bursts (particularly newborns), their sleep patterns are also different.
-The main difference is that they spend more time in rapid eye movement (REM) sleep than adults (Grigg-Damberger, 2016).
+Not only do they sleep for longer overall, and in shorter bursts (particularly newborns), their sleep patterns are also different (BASIS, 2018).
+The main difference is that they spend more time in rapid eye movement (REM) sleep than adults (Barry, 2021).

-REM sleep is when your baby is dreaming.
+REM sleep is when your baby is dreaming, it's also known as light sleep.
 You might notice their eyes moving behind their eyelids.
 They might also jerk or twitch, and their breathing may become irregular (Leigh, 2016).
 They may appear unsettled, but these sorts of movements are just part and parcel of your baby going through their natural sleep cycle.

-During all types of sleep, the brain works hard processing new memories, ‘filing’ away information and matching it with other similar experiences (Wamsley and Stickgold, 2011).
-With so many new experiences to absorb, it’s no wonder they can sometimes get a little excited.
+During light sleep, the brain works hard processing new memories, filing away information and matching it with other similar experiences (Barry, 2021).
+With so many new experiences to absorb, it’s no wonder babies can sometimes get overwhelmed.

 The six stages

-REM sleep, or ‘active sleep’, is just one of six stages your baby goes through each and every day.
+REM sleep, or light sleep, is just one of six stages your baby goes through each and every day.
 You probably recognise them.
-The others are deep sleep, drowsy, awake/alert, awake/fussy and crying (Leigh B, 2016).
+The others are deep sleep, drowsy, calm alert, fussy alert and crying (Leigh, 2016).